buccaneerai/rxjs-stats/docs/operators/accuracy.md

 None

 ### Options
-* `initialState: Object {truePositives: Number, falsePositives: Number, trueNegatives: Number, falseNegatives: Number}`: Sets a [hotstart](https://app.gitbook.com/@brianbuccaneer/s/rxjs-stats/guides/hot-start) value so that the calculation can continue from a non-zero starting point (instead of a blank state).
+* `initialState: Object {truePositives: Number, falsePositives: Number, trueNegatives: Number, falseNegatives: Number}`: Sets a [warm start](https://app.gitbook.com/@brianbuccaneer/s/rxjs-stats/guides/warm-start) value so that the calculation can continue from a non-zero starting point (instead of a blank state).
   * `truePositives: Number` is a count of the true positives
   * `falsePositives: Number` is a count of the false positives
   * `trueNegatives: Number` is a count of the true negatives